deakjahn/flutter_theming_howto/README.md

   AppTheme._();
 ```

 This is just the starting point.
-The next item will be a helper function that starts with a scheme and provides the
+The next item will be a helper function that starts with a color scheme and provides the
-actual theming for the various elements of the design.
-The next bock is just an arbitrary sample from one of my apps.
+actual theming for the various elements of the design. `ThemeData` has a huge list of supported fields, one for every
-`ThemeData` has a huge list of supported fields, one for every conceivable UI control.
-The same principle applies here: use it
+conceivable UI control.
+The same principle applies here: use it sparingly.
+Always check what the default offers and only
-sparingly.
-Always check what the default offers and only specify your own theme if you need to deviate from the default.
+specify your own theme if you need to deviate from the default.
+And even where you do, try to always use existing colors
-And even where you do, try to always use existing colors from the `scheme` rather than providing your own, ad hoc colors.
+from the `scheme` rather than providing your own, ad hoc colors.

 ```dart
   static ThemeData fullTheme(Brightness brightness, ColorScheme scheme) => ThemeData(